thezon/Clojure-R/README.md

-<table style="border: none !important;"><tr><td style="font: large bold !important;">ClojuRe v0.1</td><td>
+<table style="border: none !important;"><tr><td style="font: large bold !important;">ClojuRe v0.2</td><td>
   <img src="https://16afd541-a-62cb3a1a-s-sites.googlegroups.com/site/thezonwiki/technologies/clojuReIcon.png?attachauth=ANoY7cog_PBGhYP31-OL28Ij9umWvkORdiTVXeKILg95mEL8lava6vEfBCuB1jzKuD38WhQJDK50_kYOwa45AbT0CXgTiJLlHb7EPkxipllBrePYeJ9SZjboVruPAz5OtF2qCEVxAtRtd47rcrD7gDG3ZqIYGWisl3HAwdMzWYWn2RGT4Es-1pre4X-rGjwRsjU5ucP2XDBrodNRAZd2CiIKXYh7NqafuRnZ4VkgF06L-Zg6r_EoWQE%3D&attredirects=0"  style="width:30px;height:22px"></td></tr></table>
 =======

 Clojure Targeting R

-Cloju'R'e is the Clojure functional language (dialect of Lisp) targeting the R statistical analysis environment.
-The goal is to transition R to the JVM using Renjin and endowing it with one of the most promising functional languages.
-We believe that this approach will bring the cultivated R environment into the mainstream.
-With a vast number of iron clad statistical libraries coupled with an elegant language and endowed with a portable environment, Cloju'R'e may become a leading Statistical development tool.
+Clojure-R is a functional language (dialect of Lisp implemented in Clojure) targeting the R statistical language.
+We believe that this approach will bring a cultivated R environment into the mainstream.
+With a vast number of iron clad statistical libraries coupled with an elegant language and endowed with a portable environment, Clojure-R may become a leading Statistical development tool.

-This project is dedicated to combining the power of the open source R and Clojure communities.The long term vision is to integrate the R environment and Clojure to an seamless dynamic REPL type IDE.
+This project is dedicated to combining the power of the open source R and Clojure communities.The long term vision is to seamlessly wrap the R enveroment with Clojure using Clojure-R.

-A domain specific language for R is created using existing R documentation.
-This provides rapid development of the R functions.
-The power of Clojure is not realized in R transformationed functions and thus the extension of R DSL will be required to allow idiomatic Clojure programming.
-Further it will be possible to use the R extension library to create Clojure R Jars.

   <table>